Circle Hough Transform: Multiple circles with known radius R

 Multiple circles with same radius can be found with the same technique.

 Note that, in the accumulator matrix (right fig), there would be at least 3 local maxima points.

 Accumulator matrix and voting

 In practice, an accumulator matrix is introduced to find the intersection point in the parameter space.
 First, we need to divide the parameter space into “buckets” using a grid and produce an accumulator matrix according to the grid.
-The element in the accumulator matrix denotes the number of “circles” in the parameter space that passing through the corresponding grid cell in the parameter space.
+The element in the accumulator matrix denotes the number of “circles” in the parameter space that are passing through the corresponding grid cell in the parameter space.
 The number is also called “voting number”.
 Initially, every element in the matrix is zeros.
 Then for each “edge” point in the original space, we can formulate a circle in the parameter space and increase the voting number of the grid cell which the circle passes through.
 This process is called “voting”.

 After voting, we can find local maxima in the accumulator matrix.
 The positions of the local maxima are corresponding to the circle centers in the original space.